steves-underwater-paradise/distanthorizonsentityrendering/README.md

 ### Compatible mods

-Distant Horizons: Entity Rendering should be compatible with most, if not all, mods that are compatible with Distant Horizons.
+LOD Entity Rendering should be compatible with most, if not all, mods that are compatible with Distant Horizons.

 - [Create](https://modrinth.com/mod/create)
-  - Distant Horizons: Entity Rendering has a built-in resource pack that adds entity colors for Create
+  - LOD Entity Rendering has a built-in resource pack that adds entity colors for Create

 ### Incompatibilities